Breaking Neural Network Scaling Laws with Modularity: Introduction

 \section{Introduction}

 Modular neural network (NN) architectures have achieved impressive results in a variety of domains ranging from visual question answering (VQA)~\citep{andreas2016learning, andreas2016neural, hu2017learning, johnson2017clevr, yi2018neuralsymbolic, kim2019visual}, reinforcement learning~\citep{goyal2021recurrent, madan2021fast}, robotics~\citep{alet2018modular, pathak2019learning, yang2020multitask} and natural language processing for which modular architectures based on attention~\citep{bahdanau2015neural} are standard.
-Modular NNs are thought to be better generalized by facilitating \textit{combinatorial generalization}, a phenomenon where a learning system recombines previously learned components in novel ways to generalize to unseen task inputs~\citep{alet2018modular, d2021modular, mittal2022modular, mittal2022compositional, jarvis2023specialization}.
-Yet, a fundamental understanding of why modularity benefits generalization is lacking.
+Modular NNs are thought to be better generalized by facilitating \textit{combinatorial generalization}, a phenomenon where a learning system recombines previously learned components in novel ways to generalize to unseen inputs~\citep{alet2018modular, d2021modular, mittal2022modular, mittal2022compositional, jarvis2023specialization}.
+Yet, we lack a fundamental understanding of why modularity benefits generalization.

 In parallel, the generalization properties of \textit{monolithic} (nonmodular) NNs have been increasingly well understood both theoretically and empirically.
 In particular, current theory can explain the double descent phenomenon where NN generalization error decreases with increasingly large capacity~\citep{belkin2019reconciling, spigler2019jamming, neal2019modern, rocks2022memorizing}.
 NN learning in a certain regime can also be understood as kernel regression~\citep{jacot2018neural}.
 Extensive empirical studies have also measured scaling laws of NN generalization error~\citep{kaplan2020scaling}, and moreover, these scaling laws can be explained theoretically~\citep{bahri2021explaining, hutter2021learning, hastie2022surprises}.
 However, these laws indicate that the sample complexity required to generalize on a task scales \textit{exponentially} with the intrinsic dimensionality of the task's input~\citep{mcrae2020sample, sharma2022scaling}.
 This raises the question: how can we hope to generalize on high-dimensional problems with limited training data?